 Surgery is often performed as an outpatient or overnight procedure.
-Tumors of the thyroid and parathyroid are typically managed with minimally invasive surgery.
+Tumors of the thyroid are typically managed with minimally invasive surgery.
 All surgeries utilize real-time recurrent laryngeal nerve monitoring to help prevent injury to the recurrent laryngeal nerve, the nerve to your voicebox.

 Specific surgical techniques for thyroid cancer can include:

 - Thyroid lobectomy: Removal of one-half of the thyroid gland.

 - Total thyroidectomy: Removal of the entire thyroid gland.

 - Minimally invasive thyroidectomy: Removal of part or all of the thyroid gland using a small (1.5- to 2-inch) incision.
 Patients undergoing a small-incision procedure may experience less pain and an improved cosmetic outcome than with the traditional open incision.

 - Central neck lymph node dissection: Surgery to remove lymph nodes on either side of your trachea/windpipe.
 These lymph nodes are the most likely to harbor a cancer from an underlying thyroid malignancy.

 - Modified radical neck dissection: Removal of the fat pad that contains the lymph nodes in the neck along the jugular vein and central neck.
 This procedure is considered “modified” because the surgeon attempts to preserve important muscles, nerves and blood vessels in the neck.

 - Ultrasound-guided blue-dye localization of recurrent thyroid cancer: For patients with recurrent thyroid cancer, removing all sites of disease can be complicated.
 Injection of a blue dye with ultrasound can help our surgeons perform a targeted surgery to remove recurrent cancer while minimizing the risk.